NSDA Middle School Nationals

 Divya Lobo Paradigm

 For congressional debate, I believe structured, concise speeches are imperative for success.
 I focus heavily on the content of the speeches over the presentation of the speech.
 However, being clear and personable does help your rank.

 Moral arguments have little weight unless you can directly prove that the legislation impacts it.
 I look for a economic or technical impact with your arguments.
-Focus more on the impact a source has than stacking your speech with 15 sources.
-Try to avoid rehash - no one wants to hear the same idea 16 times in a row.
-I understand that it’s hard to keep unique points by the 8th affirmation speech so working to point out small nuances in each argument is might be a good idea.
-Crystallization is greatly encouraged.
+Focus more on the impact a source has rather than stacking your speech with a bunch of sources.
+Try to avoid rehash, so crystallization is greatly encouraged.